fsaresh/Slack-Deploy-Bot-for-Heroku/README.md

 # SlackHerokuDeployerBot
 ## Intent
-Hackathon 2021 entry for using a Slack command to schedule a deployment reminder, list commits since the last deploy, and more by using the `Heroku Deploy App` (display name `Handy Dandy Heroku Deploy Helper`).
+Use a Slack command to schedule a deployment reminder, list commits since the last deploy, and more by using the `Heroku Deploy App` (display name `Handy Dandy Heroku Deploy Helper`).

 ## Commands